- 05 Jul 2006

 Creating the Office of Strategy Management

-Executive Summary — Organizations often fail to execute their strategy—failure rates may range as high as 60 to 90 percent.
+Overview — Organizations often fail to execute their strategy—failure rates may range as high as 60 to 90 percent.
 Successful companies align their key management processes for effective strategy execution.
 Creating a new corporate-unit level, the Office of Strategy Management (OSM), may help align management processes to strategy.
 The authors explain, among other topics, OSM core processes, desirable OSM processes, integrative processes, and positioning the OSM.
 Key concepts include:

 - Strategy management is an emerging profession.